 When comparing fitness clubs, consider several points, including what its members say, its location, membership fees, contract terms, facilities and equipment, classes, and amenities.
 Our ratings of area clubs will help you find the right fit.

 Membership at many clubs doesn’t come cheap.
-Although some bare-bones gyms cost less than $300 a year, many charge more than $600.
+Although some bare-bones gyms cost about $200 a year, many charge more than $600.
 Want a club that offers racquet sports or a wide range of facilities and amenities?
 Expect to pay a lot more.